nightscout/nightscout.github.io/docs/update/newdatabase.md

 # Attach a new Atlas database to your Heroku app

-As of December 8th 2020, mLab stopped operations.
+As of December 2020, mLab stopped operations.

 If you didn't migrate your database from mLab to Atlas you need to create a new database for your Nightscout site.

 </br>

 !!!note "If you prefer to follow a video"
-    Follow [this easy guide](https://www.youtube.com/watch?v=hXSLBACjYQo) from Katie DiSimone.
+    Use [this easy guide](https://www.youtube.com/watch?v=hXSLBACjYQo).
 Make sure to use only letters and numbers in database name and password.

 </br>